 This innovative curriculum is written for schools and meets the TEKS objectives for a variety of classes ranging from Health, Family Economics, and Child Development, to other Public Service coursework.
 The AdoptED curriculum includes interactive lessons and hands-on activities that teach students about goal setting, decision-making, the option of adoption, the adoption process, and careers in the adoption field.

-Lindsay is the Outreach Coordinator for AdoptED and loves orchestrating the details for this amazing program.
-Lindsay is also responsible for AdoptED To Go, which is our free TEKS based adoption curriculum that teachers can implement in their own classroom.
-Through her work at Gladney, Lindsay has seen the positive impact that adoption has on birth parents, adoptive parents and children, and loves sharing this message of hope through the AdoptED program and AdoptED To Go.
+Anna is the Education Coordinator for AdoptED and loves supporting this incredible program.
+Anna is also responsible for AdoptED To Go, which is our free TEKS based adoption curriculum that teachers can implement in their own classroom.
+Through her work at Gladney, Anna has seen the impact that adoption has on everyone involved and loves sharing this message of hope through the AdoptED program and AdoptED To-Go.

 Kerry received a Bachelor of Arts in Human Development and Family Studies from Texas Tech University in 2000.
 She spent fourteen years in the classroom as a teacher in FWISD and was chosen Teacher of the Year in 2007.
 Kerry joined the Gladney Center for Adoption in 2015 and is thrilled to work with such an amazing organization.